nelsongutidev/scully-blog/blog/how-to-add-scully.md

 export class AppModule {}
 ```

-⚠️ Note: At the moment of the writing of this post, support for applications that are bootstrapped via a standalone component and using provideRouter standalone API is not available yet.
+> ⚠️ Note: At the moment of the writing of this post, support for applications that are bootstrapped via a standalone component and using provideRouter standalone API is not available yet.

-3. Create a scully.[PROJECT_NAME].config.ts, replacing [PROJECT_NAME], with the name of your Angular project.
+3. Create a `scully.[PROJECT_NAME].config.ts`, replacing `[PROJECT_NAME]`, with the name of your Angular project.
 Then add the content of the Scully config file as follows:

 ```javascript
 import { ScullyConfig } from "@scullyio/scully";